WHAT IS BRASSICA TEA WITH TRUEBROC®?

 Brassica® light roast and dark roast coffee is offered in decaf.
 The method used to decaffeinate the coffee is called Swiss Water Process®.
 The decaffeinated coffee is 99.9% caffeine-free, and the decaffeination process is 100% Natural, using no chemicals.

 ARE BRASSICA® TEA AND COFFEE ORGANIC?

 Brassica® Tea and Coffee are not organic at this time.
-Brassica® Tea is plantation grown and is 100% natural and pesticide-free.
+Brassica® Tea is plantation grown and the Brassica® Coffee beans are from Colombia, Brazil, Guatemala.
+Both are non-GMO and 100% natural and pesticide-free.

 ARE THE SINGLE SERVE COFFEE PODS RECYCLABLE?

 Yes.
 Baltimore Coffee & Tea (BCT), our local partner, manufactures these recyclable cups daily.
 They are not co-packed by third parties, as many other cups are.

 WHAT IS THE DIFFERENCE BETWEEN GREEN AND BLACK TEAS?

 Most tea is harvested from the same plant (Camellia sinensis).
 The individual characteristics of teas are the result of the distinct processing methods used.
 Black teas, the most common teas in the U.S., are fully fermented, resulting in the deep reddish brown color and concentrated flavor.
 Oolong tea is partially fermented.
 Green tea undergoes the least processing or fermenting.
 And sencha green tea just means that it has been steamed to stop the fermentation versus pan fired which is how the fermentation of oolong and black teas is stopped.
 Green teas are the most common teas served in China and Japan.